Michael Ball and Alfie Boe We tour on separate buses now

 Michael: Nasty as well.

-Alfie: The quantity of botox he is had is ridiculous.
+Alfie: The quantity of Botox had is ridiculous.

-Do you understand you’ve now labeled humans in the space of 5 minutes?
+Do you understand you’ve now labeled humans in t minutes?

 Michael: Oh, we can libel Bradley.
 [Leaning into the microphone] Bring it on, Bradders.